idarolti/PhysaliaSexChrom/Day3/Day3_Practical_03_GametologsDivergence.md

 # Day 3 Practical - 03.
 Gametologs divergence

-This part of the practical will cover the steps for estimating sequence divergence between gametologs
+This part of the practical will cover the steps for estimating sequence divergence between gametologs.

 ## 00. Prepare work folder for day 3